Eurce/River-Melody/project_posts/2014-03-25-Precalculating-the-Flow.md

 In our project, the traverse order is determined by a search procedure, more specifically, a modified BFS.
 In order to best simulate the river flow, random traversal is applied.
 The traversal is divided into three parts:

-1. BFS to all 4-connected adjacent pixelx.
+1. BFS to all 4-connected adjacent pixels.

 2. BFS to 12 pixels that have a distance randomly from 1 to 50.